ozingozing/PyOpenGLPractice/README.md

-# Until the day I draw a Hu tao with OpenGL!!!
+# Until the day I draw Hu tao with OpenGL!!!